Kirk Sutherland: Storylines

 Later, Kirk is put in charge of helping colleague Michelle's son Ryan Connor (Sol Heras) in the packing department at Underworld, as Michelle is punishing Ryan for an incident involving setting fire to Steve McDonald's (Simon Gregson) house.
 While left alone, Ryan takes advantage and fakes a severe injury in order to take time off.
 Michelle and Rob Donovan (Marc Baylis) take Ryan to the hospital, but no injuries are shown.
 However, later, Ryan announces that he plans to sue Underworld.
 Months later, Kirk meets Beth Tinker (Lisa George) and begins a relationship with her.
 Kirk and Beth get married in an 1980s-themed wedding and then spend the night together at a posh hotel as a wedding gift from Carla.
 In the next year, Kirk accompanies Beth to her school reunion, in which Beth insults Kirk in front of an old school rival.
 Kirk then moves in with Norris Cole (Malcolm Hebden).
 Norris is lonely; they become close as they spend several evenings playing board games.
-Beth eventually wins Kirk back in a plan set up by Chesney and their girlfriend Sinead.
+Beth eventually wins Kirk back in a plan set up by Chesney and his girlfriend Sinead.